openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ---| -------------------------------- | ----------- | --------------------
 35 | ML-KEM-768+X25519                | MUST        | {{ecc-mlkem}}
 36 | ML-KEM-1024+X448                 | SHOULD      | {{ecc-mlkem}}

-### Experimental Codepoints for Interop Testing

-\[ Note: this section to be removed before publication \]

-The use of private/experimental codepoints during development are intended to be used in non-released software only, for experimentation and interop testing purposes only.
-An OpenPGP implementation MUST NOT produce a formal release using these experimental codepoints.
-This draft will not be sent to IANA without every listed algorithm having a non-experimental codepoint.

 # Algorithm Combinations